davidearl/jcomma/README.md

 (#hdelimiter)
 ### Delimiter

-Fields in the CSV are expected to be separated by this character (`"delimiterChar": ","` for example [in the recipe](#hrecipe)), usually a comma.
-If you have tab-separated columns, check the "tab" box (as you can't easily type a tab as the character).
-HTML tables pasted as plain text are tab-separated, so if you copy a table off a web page and paste it into the [paste csv box](#csvpaste), setting the delimiter to TAB, it should be possible to process data without saving it to a spreadsheet first.
+Columns in the CSV are expected to be separated by this character (`"delimiterChar": ","` for example [in the recipe](#hrecipe)), usually a comma.
+If you have tab-separated columns (aka a TSV file), check the "tab" box (as you can't easily type a tab character).

+HTML tables copied and pasted as plain text are usually tab-separated, so if you copy a table off a web page and paste it into the [paste csv box](#csvpaste), setting the delimiter to TAB, it should be possible to process data without saving it to a spreadsheet first.

 (#henclosure)
 ### Enclosing character

-Mostly, fields in a CSV file are just listed verbatim, but those which need to include the delimiter character (e.g. a comma) need to be enclosed by a pair of these characters (`"enclosureChar": "\""` for example [in the recipe](#hrecipe)), usually a double quote.
+Mostly, column data in a CSV file is just listed verbatim, but columns which need to include the delimiter character (e.g. a comma) need to be enclosed by a pair of these characters (`"enclosureChar": "\""` for example [in the recipe](#hrecipe)), usually a double quote.
+This setting allows you to change that character - if the file uses a single quote for example.

 Where an enclosed field also contains the enclosure character, it needs to be doubled.
 For example, with a conventional double quote we might have

        ...,"This field has a "" symbol",...